rlennon/5CHAR/README.md

  The DEV branch of Team 5Char - Scarlett_Overkill Project:

-  This Repo is a storage area for newly developed files untested --
+  This Repo is a storage area for newly developed files --
   QA / Tester will test these files where necessary for future upload to the Master Repo where Version Releases can follow.